MicrosoftDocs/azure-ai-docs/articles/search/search-try-for-free.md

 ## Estimate costs

-During the trial period, you want to stay under the $200 credit allocation.
+During the trial period, you want to stay under the USD 200 credit allocation.
 Most services are pay-as-you-go, so you won't be charged while they're not in use, but an Azure AI Search service is provisioned on dedicated clusters and it can only be used by you.
 It's billable during its lifetime.
-If you provision a basic tier search service, expect Azure AI Search to consume about one third (or $70) of your available credits during the trial period.
+If you provision a basic tier search service, expect Azure AI Search to consume about one third (or USD 70) of your available credits during the trial period.

 During the trial period, the Azure portal provides a notification on the top right that tells you how many credits are used up and what remains.